Healthcare professional?

 Why?

 Because food has not been developed for the intake of medication, it is not the best choice.
 Gloup has been specifically designed for the intake of medication and is a medical device.
 It is helping people that face problems with swallowing oral medication.
 Gloup is a gel that covers the pill and makes the pill slide down the throat easily.
 Gloup masks the bitter taste of the medication and does not effect the effectiveness of the medication administered.
-It is a registered medical device class 1, designed and improved in collaboration with different Universities around the world.
+It is a registered medical device class 1, designed and improved in collaboration with different universities around the world.

 - Gloup Forte